|October 23, 2020 |

-Baby blessings, weddings, and funerals are limited to no more than 10 people – No exceptions.
-These guidelines are subject to change as additional information becomes available.
+Baby blessings, weddings, and funerals will include a limited number of attendees.
+These guidelines are subject to change as we continue to monitor the situation.

 We will keep you informed of any updates.
 Please be sure to connect with us.

 • Visit firstbaptistchurchofsby.flocknote.com

 – Clean your hands often.

 – Avoid close contact.

 Take steps to protect others: